 The same applies to the perpetual virginity dogma.
 It’s the Catholics making the claim who need to prove it.
 Bible believing Christians are not under any obligation to disprove a dogma for which there’s no evidence in the first place.
 However, we can point to several facts that invalidate this belief so much that it can only be believed by those who are deeply committed to the fictions of Rome.

-1. God had predicted that Mary would have other children and the Messiah would have brothers: “I am become a stranger unto my brethren, and an alien unto my mother’s children.”
-(Ps 69:8-9).
-The Catholic dogma can only be sustained by ignoring this Bible prophecy.
+1. God had predicted that Mary would have other children and the Messiah would have brothers: “I am become a stranger unto my brethren, and an alien unto my mother’s children” (Psa.
+69:8-9).
+The perpetual virginity dogma can only be sustained by ignoring this Bible prophecy.

 6. Mary and her other children are introduced as “His mother and His brethren” (Mt.
 12:46-50, Mk.
 3:31, Jn.
 2:12), indicating that they were her children in her care, or if grown, traveling with her as part of the immediate family.
 There is no way that the children of some other woman would be following Mary as “His brethren.”

 “He (Ananus) converted the council of judges and brought it before the brother of Jesus- the one called ‘Christ’ – whose name was James, and certain others.
-Accusing them of transgressing the Law, he delivered them up for stoning.”
-(Antiquities 20.9-1, 200-1)
+Accusing them of transgressing the Law, he delivered them up for stoning” (Antiquities 20.9-1, 200-201).

-According to a writer “the ancient portrait of Isis and child Horus was ultimately accepted not only in popular opinion, but by formal episcopal sanction, as the portrait of the Virgin and her child” (Homer Smith, Man and His Gods, 1952, 216).
-Neo pagans and Wiccans today signify the virgin phase of their goddess as the crescent moon.
+According to a writer “the ancient portrait of Isis and child Horus was ultimately accepted not only in popular opinion, but by formal episcopal sanction, as the portrait of the Virgin and her child” (Homer Smith, Man and His Gods, Brown & Co, 1952, 216).
+Neopagans and Wiccans today signify the virgin phase of their goddess as the crescent moon.

 The crescent moon symbol was also associated with Astarte, an ancient Phoenician fertility goddess.
 The Egyptian Isis was also represented as standing on a crescent moon with stars surrounding her head.
-This very same representation of the Catholic Mary are seen today in Catholic art showing her standing on a crescent moon.
-Of course, that is not the Mary of the Bible, but the old pagan deity in a new garb.
+This same representation of the Catholic Mary is seen today in Catholic art, showing her standing on a crescent moon.
+Of course, that is not the Mary of the Bible, but the old pagan goddess in a new garb.